Justice Dept. closes Emmett Till investigation without filing charges

 “Because the only thing that she disclosed to me is perjury, that she testified falsely in court,” said Tyson, a senior research scholar at Duke University.
 “The statute of limitations on that ran out in 1958.”

-In 2018, more than a year after Tyson’s book was published, the Justice Department told Congress in a report that the investigation into Till’s death has been reopened “after receiving new information,” without specifying what the new information was.
+In 2018, more than a year after Tyson’s book was published, the Justice Department told Congress in a report that the investigation into Till’s death had been reopened “after receiving new information,” without specifying what the new information was.

 Tyson received a copy of Donham’s unpublished memoir, “More Than a Wolf Whistle: The Memoir of Carolyn Bryant Donham,” which he gave to the University of North Carolina at Chapel Hill under the restriction that it not be released until 2036 or until Donham’s death.